Sudaraka88/LDWeaver/README.md

-  1.  cX_fit.png - shows the distribution and modelling of the background linkage disequilibrium (estimated using weighted Mutual Information) vs. bp-separation within each cluster (two clusters in this example because \<num_clust_CDS=2\>)
+  1.  cX_fit.png - shows the distribution and modelling of the background linkage disequilibrium (estimated using weighted Mutual Information) vs. bp-separation within each cluster (X = 1,2 in the example)
-  2. CDS_clustering.png - shows the genome partitioning (2 clusters in
-      this case), based on the CDS diversity (compared to the reference sequence)
+  2. CDS_clustering.png - shows the genome partitioning, based on the CDS diversity (compared to the reference sequence)
   3.  sr_gwes_clust.png - short-range GWES plot for each cluster (2 in
       this case)
   4.  sr_gwes_combi.png - combined short-range GWES plot (for links with